Operational Changes for COVID-19

-- Reduced Trip Size and Ratios: Maximum group size has been reduced to five persons total, including participants and guides, for a maximum ratio of 4:1.
-Trips that normally run with two guides and ten participants will be broken up into two different trips of five, each with a maximum of four participants.
+- Reduced Group Size and Ratios: During initial reopening under Washington's Phase 2 guidelines, maximum group size was reduced to five persons total, including participants and guides, for a maximum ratio of 4:1.
+Update for 2020-21 winter season through early January: Maximum trip size is six persons total.
+Courses that normally run with multiple instructors will be broken up into two different trips (or pods) to limit contact.

 - Social distancing: We'll maintain at least six feet of distance in all settings where practicable.